-Why do they give toddlers minds of their own when they clearly don’t know how to use them?
+Why are toddlers given minds of their own when they clearly don’t know how to use them?

 Then, beyond the food issues, every want or need is expressed as a demand, immediately followed by a “NNOOOOWW!!”
 Everything from watching a show to having a drink of water (which just 10 minutes ago had to go in the refrigerator NNNOOOOWWWW!!!) to having a snack (after supposedly not being hungry for dinner).
 This is going to bode well when I am in the middle of feeding or changing a newborn.
 Ugh!
 I hope this phase ends quickly, and that my insistence that he stop and ask for things in a nice, polite manner will catch on.